 Checking the radar is a way of life when you run a camp on the Eastern Shore!
 Staff check the weather reports throughout the day and plan accordingly.
 This means that we often know a storm is coming well in advance and make arrangements.

-When Storm Watches and Warnings are issued, that information is passed through our leadership team and appropriate storm procedures are set in motion.
+When Storm Watches and Warnings are issued, that information is passed through our leadership team to frontline staff, and appropriate storm procedures are set in motion.

 Can I check on my camper?